mlevison/APR-Markdown-Export/post/best-agile-bo-1/index.md

 categories:
   - "books"
   - "software-development"
+excerpt: 'This is the second part of my [Best Agile Books in 2007'
 ---

 This is the second part of my [Best Agile Books in 2007 Edition](/blog/best-agile-book.html).
 This post will considerably lighter on notes than its predecessor because I'm tired and under the weather.